Yiannis Avranas: Foundering

+Rescue operation

+Finding the ship's bridge abandoned, Moss Hills, an on-board entertainer, used the radio phone to broadcast a mayday until another ship answered.
+The South African Navy, along with the South African Air Force, launched a mission to airlift the passengers and crew to the nearby settlements of The Haven and Hole in the Wall, about 10 km south of Coffee Bay.

-Hills organized the orderly evacuation of passengers by the helicopters, later reporting that Avranas was among the first to leave at this point.
-He and fellow entertainer Julian Butler directed the efforts of the entertainment staff - including Robin Boltman - to assist them.
-According to Boltman, "later in the morning, Captain Avarnasi [sic] even contacted me from shore to ask how things were going."
-They were among the last to be rescued.
+Hills organized the orderly evacuation of passengers by the helicopters, later reporting that Avranas was among the first to be winched up to a rescue helicopter.
+Remaining onboard, Hills and fellow entertainer Julian Butler began directing the rescue efforts of the entertainment staff to get the passengers off the sinking vessel.
+According to Robin Boltman, another entertainer and survivor of the sinking, "later in the morning, Captain Avarnasi [sic] even contacted me from shore to ask how things were going."
+The entertainers were among the last to be rescued from the stricken ship.

-Position of Avranas
+Aftermath

+Defence of his actions

-Avranas claimed that he left the ship first in order to arrange for a rescue effort, and then supervised it from a helicopter.
+Captain Avranas claimed that he left the ship first in order to arrange for a rescue effort, and then supervised it from a helicopter.
 According to the International Herald Tribune, "Avranas said he had known when he left the ship that there were 170 passengers and crew still aboard [but this was] the only way [to] ensure the safety of all those aboard", furthermore "after checking the situation from the shore, he said, he flew back to the ship on a helicopter, intending to go back on board.
 But the weather was so bad that the helicopter crew advised against boarding".
 Avranas was quoted in the New York Times as saying, "When I give the order abandon ship, it doesn't matter what time I leave.
 Abandonment is for everybody, if some people want to stay, they can stay."

-Position of Epirotiki Lines

 Captain Alevizos Klaudatos, head of Epirotiki Line, was quoted in The Star as saying: "Of course the crew members assigned to the boats have to enter first in order to assist the embarkation of the passengers", "as regards the captain abandoning the vessel, this is untrue and he has maintained his position throughout in assisting the rescue in the most effective way".

-Legal proceedings
+Legal conviction

 A Greek board of inquiry found Avranas and four officers negligent in their handling of the disaster.
 He was never incarcerated and Epirotiki gave him command of a ferry until his retirement.

-Treatment in media
+Media example

-Prior to the events of January 1991, Avranas had apparently given no interview to the media.
-After the sinking, Avranas attracted extensive media coverage, often being vilified and used as an example of poor professional behaviour while in command.
-Avranas's emergency management was again widely cited after the Costa Concordia disaster in 2012.
+Avranas has attracted extensive media coverage for his actions during the sinking, often being vilified and used as an example of poor professional behaviour while in command.
+Following the Costa Concordia disaster in 2012, parallels were drawn between the behaviour of Avranas and the captain of the Concordia, Francesco Schettino.